 The core curriculum is further enhanced by a wide range of electives that provide the opportunity for students to deepen their knowledge within specific areas of interest as well as explore disciplines new to them.
 Students are expected to study across artistic disciplines to increase their awareness of the field as a whole and better prepare them for success in our fast-paced and ever-changing field.
-With a practical approach, the program encourages students to engage in professional internships with engaged mentors; and, in their final semester, students develop a consultancy with an arts organization, leading to a thesis or case study for use by the organization, as well as future students and practitioners in the field.
+With a practical approach, in their final semester, students develop a consultancy with an arts organization, leading to a thesis or case study for use by the organization, as well as future students and practitioners in the field.

 We serve part- and full-time students with courses scheduled to meet the needs of working professionals as well as full time students.
 The majority of courses are offered in the evening after 6 pm.
 Some students have substantial experience in cultural institutions, others are recent college graduates, and still more are contemplating career changes.